cheese696969/Simploid_WeldBased/README.md

    Simploid works without the default `Humanoid` object, freeing you from its performance cost.

 2. **Minimal Physics Usage**
-   Physics are used *only* when falling — all other movement is handled efficiently.
+   Physics are used *only* when falling — all other movement is handled through math and tweens.

 3. **Client-Side Smooth Movement**
    Movement is replicated efficiently and smoothed only on the client for optimal performance.